-Love Crime (or Crime d'Amor) is a 2010 French film directed by Alain Corneau and starring Kristin Scott Thomas and Ludivine Sangier.
+Love Crime (Crime d'Amour) is a 2010 French film directed by Alain Corneau and starring Kristin Scott Thomas and Ludivine Sagnier.
 It tells the story of Christine, a cruel advertising executive who engages in a rapidly-escalating war of attrition with Isabelle, her ambitious subordinate.

 This film contains examples of: